Finding a new test for early AMD

 What is the problem?

 It is very difficult to notice initial vision changes in early AMD.
-This means meaning AMD is usually only diagnosed after noticeable sight loss has already happened.
+This means AMD is usually only diagnosed after noticeable sight loss has already happened.
 If we are able to detect and diagnose early AMD, patients could be monitored and treated earlier.
 Meaning they would hopefully keep more of their vision.
 Being able to detect early AMD could also lead to more trials and treatments dedicated to stopping early AMD progressing to late AMD.

 What are they doing?